Rubinder25/AutoCLI/README.md

 ## Auto generated version

-If the program is run with `-v` or `--version` flag it shows the version of the program
+If the program is run with `-v` or `--version` flag it shows the version of the program.

-The version is passed in constructor of `SimpleCLI`
+The version is passed in constructor of `SimpleCLI`.

 ### Use version from `Package.json`

-If the version is not passed into constructor, the program use the version in `Package.json`
+If the version is not passed into constructor, the program use the version in `Package.json`.

 ## Override help and version flags

 The program handles `-v` or `--version` and `-h` or `--help` automatically.
-However, these can be overwritten by having these flags in the `flags` object passed to the `parse` function
+However, these can be overwritten by having these flags in the `flags` object passed to the `parse` function.

-The following will prevent `SimpleCLI` from handling these flags automatically and you can handle these in your program
+The following will prevent `SimpleCLI` from handling these flags automatically and you can handle these in your program:-

 ```js
 const flags = {